gbutch/my-first-web-app-v1/README.md

-# qa-node-blog
+# My first node web app
-A practice application for grad qa's to play about with
+A practice application for grad qa's to play about with.

+This version contains
+- Basic html templates and partials
-- Setup
+- Basic css

-As this is a sandbox, ideally we want to keep at its current base state.
-To do this, you need to create your own git repository and copy this code into it.
+- One simple page at the website root

+This version is intended to act as the most basic template to start a web application from.
+You're free to add whatever you want!
+Just remember to clone it to your own repo, don't try to push commits back directly to this repository.

 Step 1: Clone this repo (Setup your ssh for git if you've not already)

-git clone git@github.com:gbutch/qa-node-blog.git
+git clone git@github.com:gbutch/my-first-web-app-v1.git

 Step 2: Rename the folder to whatever you want